matteyeux/Decrypt0r/README.md

 #Decrypt0r for Linux & OS X
+Pour un tutoriel français cliquez [ici](http://matteyeux.github.io/hacking/2015/10/26/D%C3%A9crypter%20les%20composants%20d'un%20firmware%20iOS/)
 ##Big update soon

 ###Rootfs decrypting

 To decrypt rootfs or other components like IMG3 files you have to grab keys from [iPhonewiki](https://www.theiphonewiki.com/wiki/Firmware_Keys). <br>

-First download the IPSW you choose to decrypt, you can download it directly with my tool or from ipsw.me. <br>
+First, download the IPSW you choose to decrypt, you can download it directly from Decrypt0r or from ipsw.me. <br>
-The program will ask you to add the keys grabed from iphonewiki (only one for the rootfs). <br>
+The program will ask you to add the keys grabed from iphonewiki before decrypting a file (only one for the rootfs). <br>

 Specify the name of the file containing rootfs (ex 058-24465-023.dmg). <br>
 In the IPSW file, there is three dmg files, rootfs is the biggest. <br>